 Welcome to the home page of the 22nd International Workshop on Fast Software Encryption.
-FSE 2015 is organized by the IACR - International Association for Cryptologic Research, and will be held in İstanbul between the 8th and the 11th of March, 2015.
+FSE 2015 is organized by the IACR - International Association for Cryptologic Research, was held in İstanbul between the 8th and the 11th of March, 2015.

 FSE is one of the IACR flagship annual events, and concentrates on fast and secure primitives for symmetric cryptography, including the design and analysis of block ciphers, stream ciphers, encryption schemes, analysis and evaluation tools, hash functions, MAC and authenticated encryption algorithms.

 19 March 2015: Slides of presentations are now available on the program page.

 9 March 2015: Call for Submissions for Rump Session is now available.
 Submission deadline is 10:45 Tuesday morning.

 17 February 2015: Preliminary Program has been announced

 20 January 2015: Accepted papers are announced

 11 January 2015: Invited speakers are now announced